anephenix/sarus/README.md

 web browser ([See GitHub issue: "Event listener garbage collection"](https://github.com/anephenix/sarus/issues/2)).

-Even though those event listeners will not be emitted (as they are attached to a severed WebSocket connection), they still exist in the web browsers memory.
+Even though those event listeners will not be emitted (as they are attached to a severed WebSocket connection), they still exist in the web browser's memory.
 We are trying to identify the root cause of that issue, and resolve it.

 #### Attaching and removing event listeners